 - Proof of civil status (marriage certificate, birth certificate of children, death certificate of spouse, ration card if applicable, etc.)

-Visa application forms for a long‑term stay can be obtained from the relevant mission free of charge.
+Visa application forms for a long‑term stay in Germany can be obtained from the relevant mission free of charge.

 How to Apply for a German Long Stay Visa?

 There is a procedure you must follow in order to be able to obtain a Germany long stayvisa.
 This step by step instruction will show you how the procedure goes: